From the Archive

 You will no doubt be aware of the proposals to pedestrianise Whitby Swing Bridge for a trial period.
 The proposals are part of an ambitious new project to enhance the economy and tourism in the town.
 If approved, the Swing Bridge would be closed to traffic between 10.30am and 4pm daily for a trial period beginning April 2021.
 The trial would also include the pedestrianisation of Grape Lane; New Quay Road, St Ann's Staith, Haggersgate, Pier Road and Khyber Pass would become access only zones during these times.

 Whitby Town Deal Board has secured £400,000 of fast-track Government funding to pay for the infrastructure needed to conduct the trial which would be implemented by North Yorkshire County Council highways team.
 A key element of the scheme would be signage advising of the trial and redirecting traffic approaching the town centre, replacing the temporary signage that is currently used for closures.
-You can read the detailed proposals here.

 December 12 2020 Ruswarp Church war memorials update